 - Preventive Gum Therapy

-If gum disease is detected in its early stages, your dentist will recommend non-surgical preventive therapy.
+If gum disease is detected in its early stages, your dentist may recommend non-surgical preventive therapy.

-Routine hygiene cleanings and exams are critical to maintain the health of your teeth and gums.
+Routine hygiene cleanings and exams can be critical to maintain the health of your teeth and gums.

-By eating a balanced diet and practicing excellent oral hygiene at home, you can also significantly decrease your risk of getting gum disease.
+By eating a balanced diet and practicing excellent oral hygiene at home, you may also significantly decrease your risk of getting gum disease.

 - Non-Surgical Gum Therapy